Wessel Dammers

-Wessel Dammers (born 1 March 1995) is a Dutch professional footballer who plays as a centre back for Eerste Divisie side Willem II.
+Wessel Dammers (born 1 March 1995) is a Dutch professional footballer who plays as a centre-back for and captains Danish Superliga club Randers.

 Club career

 Dammers is a youth exponent from Feyenoord.
 He made his senior debut on 11 December 2014 against Standard Liège in a UEFA Europa League game.
 He replaced Terence Kongolo after 67 minutes in a 0–3 away win.

 On 27 March 2020, Dammers signed a three-year contract with Groningen.
 On 29 January 2022, Dammers joined Willem II on loan until the end of the season.

 On 24 August 2022, Dammers returned to Willem II on a permanent basis and signed a three-year contract.
+A year later, on 25 June 2023, Dammers signed a three-year deal with Danish Superliga club Randers FC.